Project-MONAI/MONAI/docs/source/highlights.md

 ### 3. C++/CUDA optimized modules
 To accelerate some heavy computation progress, C++/CUDA implementation can be an impressive method, which usually brings even hundreds of times faster performance.
 MONAI contains some C++/CUDA optimized modules, like `Resampler`,and fully support C++/CUDA programs in CI/CD and building package.

+## Applications
+The research area of medical image deep learning is expanding fast.
+To apply the latest achievements into applications, MONAI contains many application components to build end-to-end solutions or prototypes.

+### 1. Deepgrow modules for interactive segmentation
+FIXME: describe

+### 2. Digital pathology detection for lesion
+FIXME: describe

+### 3. Learning-based image registration
+FIXME: need Wenqi to help describe